alanaziomar/Udacity-Website-Optimization/README.md

+# Udacity Front-end Nonodegree - Project 4
-## Website Performance Optimization portfolio project
+## Website Optimization

 ### Instructions
 To view the portfolio website download all the files and open index.html in your browser.

-To view the pizza website download all of the files and open views/pizza.html in your brower.
+To view the pizza website download all of the files and open views/pizza.html in your browser.

+Alternatively, you can view the site on github pages by using the links below.

 ## Optimizations to Pizza Site